isa-group/QACO_SDK/README.md

 # QACO SDK

-**Quality-Aware Composition Optimization (QACO)** is a framework that helps you define, validate, and solve composition problems involving tasks, candidate services, constraints, and optimization preferences.
+**QoS-Aware COmposition (QACO)** is a process that helps you define, validate, and solve web service composition problems involving tasks, candidate services, constraints, QoS features and optimization preferences.
 This SDK provides:

 - A **rich domain model** for QACO problems (Tasks, Features, Constraints, etc.).
 - A **validation** layer to ensure inputs (QACOProblem, CompositeWebService) and outputs (Binding, BindingSpace) are consistent.